-What could be more comforting than a bowl of homemade Ham and Potato Soup?
+Could anything be more comforting than a bowl of homemade Ham and Potato Soup?

-An Easy Soup Recipe for Leftover Ham
+An Easy Soup with Leftover Ham

 - It keeps in the fridge for a few days and reheats well for lunches or quick meals.

-BASE The base of this soup starts with chicken broth (because I prefer the flavor) but vegetable broth can be substituted.
+Base – The base of this soup starts with chicken broth (because I prefer the flavor) but vegetable broth can be substituted.
 The addition of light cream adds creaminess while keeping the calories in check.
 You can swap it out for evaporated milk or even a bit of heavy cream if you’d like.
 Sour cream adds great flavor.

 How To Make Ham and Potato Soup